Separation From the University

 Following notice of termination because of financial exigency, the faculty member has the right to a full hearing before the Grievance Committee.
 The request must be presented in writing to the Grievance Committee within 14 calendar days of receipt of the notification.
 The Grievance Committee’s decision may be appealed to the President.
 The President’s decision may be appealed to the Executive Committee of the Board of Regents.
-(See Section Two.
-IX.D.3.c.2]e])
+(See Complaint and Grievance Procedures Section.)

 - Continuation of Benefits